 ENVR 5115.
 Advanced Topics in Environmental Geology.
 4 Hours.

 Examines selected topics in geology through an understanding of the basic processes, materials, and evolution.
 Topics include basin analysis, landform evolution, volcanology, or regional geology.
-Prereq.
-Junior, senior, or graduate standing.
+May be repeated without limit.

 ENVR 5190.
 Soil Science.
 4 Hours.